miku0129/Jardinieresmasquees/README.md

 2. Explore the codebase, contribute your own garden designs, or engage with the community.

+※This project employs a commitlinter; when committing, please make a commit message following  with [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).

 ## License
 This project is open-source and available under the MIT License.
 See the LICENSE file for details.